Success Rockets: Space data analysis

 The first area of the company's work was space data analysis for Russian and international markets.
 A steady increase in the number of satellites orbiting the Earth makes data processing one of the most popular services that is in great demand for construction, agriculture, natural disasters prognosis, and ecological monitoring.
 IT companies are the biggest consumers of satellite data on the international market.
 Russian telecom giants MegaFon, Beeline, MTS (network provider), corporations Yandex and Mail.ru, and large banks announced plans on the creation and launching of their own satellites.
 As of 2021, state orders made more than 70% of the satellite data market.
 Success Rockets primarily focuses on private clients.

 Space tugs

 SR's lineup of space tugs includes Strannik-1 and Strannik-2 models.
-Strannik-1 is designed to work with small satellites on low Earth orbit.
-Strannik-2 is purposed for Interplanetary spaceflights.
-Estimated payload cost will range from $20,000 to $90,000, respectively.
+Strannik-1 is designed to work with small satellites in low Earth orbit.
+Strannik-2 is designed for Interplanetary spaceflights.
+Estimated payload costs will range from $20,000 to $90,000, respectively.
 Some space tugs are planned to tow space debris from high orbit to burn up in dense atmosphere.